-5. You’ll want around thirty or so anti-tick tubes to cover a yard that is roughly a half-acre in size.
+Then, you'll want around thirty or so anti-tick tubes to cover a yard that is roughly a half-acre in size.
 I have a big yard, so I made a ton of them to kill ticks in bulk.

 We've got squirrels running through the yard like a marauding army and mice up the wazoo.
 I've seen some of the tubes have been untouched, while others have been emptied and scattered about.
 So, I'm guessing that they're doing their jobs quite nicely.